 Typically during your Third and/or Fourth Year

-Be sure to meet with your Faculty Mentor to agree on a schedule for reviewing your progress, submitting drafts, making final revisions, etc. Theses with approval signatures are due to the Honors College by the day grades are due to the Registrar's Office the semester in which you plan to graduate.
+Be sure to meet with your Faculty Mentor to agree on a schedule for reviewing your progress, submitting drafts, making final revisions, etc. Theses with approval signatures are due to the Honors College one week before grades are due to the Registrar's Office, the semester you plan to graduate.

 Please use the Thesis Formatting Template for your final thesis.